Next-Script/NextScript/README.md

 ## 🌟 Support

-- 📫 For bug reports and feature requests, please use the [GitHub Issues](https://github.com/yourusername/NextScript/issues)
+- 📫 For bug reports and feature requests, please use the [GitHub Issues](https://github.com/Next-Script/NextScript/issues)
-- 💬 For general questions, join our [Discord Community](https://discord.gg/nextscript)
+- 💬 For general questions, join our [comingsoon]
-- 📧 For enterprise support, contact us at support@nextscript.dev
+- 📧 For enterprise support, contact us at kasinadhsarma@gmail.com